lee-doctor/kubesphere-sdk-go/docs/V1StatefulSetStatus.md

 NewV1StatefulSetStatusWithDefaults instantiates a new V1StatefulSetStatus object
 This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

+### GetAvailableReplicas

+`func (o *V1StatefulSetStatus) GetAvailableReplicas() int32`

+GetAvailableReplicas returns the AvailableReplicas field if non-nil, zero value otherwise.

+### GetAvailableReplicasOk

+`func (o *V1StatefulSetStatus) GetAvailableReplicasOk() (*int32, bool)`

+GetAvailableReplicasOk returns a tuple with the AvailableReplicas field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetAvailableReplicas

+`func (o *V1StatefulSetStatus) SetAvailableReplicas(v int32)`

+SetAvailableReplicas sets AvailableReplicas field to given value.

 ### GetCollisionCount